-Although this song originally appeared on 1979's Fear of Music and actually charted quietly on the Billboard Hot 100 late that year, it arguably made as much of an impression as a single through the live version that peaked at No. 80 in 1984 when included on the concert film soundtrack Stop Making Sense.
+Although this song originally appeared on 1979's Fear of Music and actually charted quietly on the Billboard Hot 100 late that year, it arguably made as much of an impression through the live version from the concert film soundtrack Stop Making Sense.
 Regardless, it was a song that enjoyed a long '80s shelf life, spawning a new wave catch phrase from its lyric, "This ain't no party, this ain't no disco, this ain't no foolin' around."
-Musically, the track is a wonderfully herky jerky romp expressing Byrne's paranoia and deep sense of unease with societal dissolution.
+Musically, the track is a wonderfully herky jerky romp expressing Byrne's paranoia and deep sense of unease with society's ongoing dissolution.
 Nervous, frantic and immediate, it stands proudly as one of the group's finest punk/new wave recordings.

 Perhaps in part because of Brian Eno's involvement as producer, the rhythmic experiments that had always been a part of Talking Heads' sound rose to an even greater prominence on 1980's Remain in Light.
 Although the constant groove favored by the band becomes irritatingly repetitive at times, this is quite simply a hypnotic track that announced immediately that the group was not just another new wave outfit trading in glossy post-punk.
 Byrne's plaintive vocals explore a sense of distrust and fear once again, eventually melting into a repeated line ("I'm still waiting") that sums up the band's generally worried worldview.
 This may be dance music, but its unpredictability helps it maintain a solid rock and roll appeal.